15 things to do in Ghent: A full City Guide

 Sure, you can spend just one day in Ghent and have enough time to see the most important Ghent sights, but why settle for that?
 There are so many things to do in Ghent, and cramming them all into one day would just be a shame.
 We spent a whole week in Ghent, and we could have easily have spent one more.
 See, it’s not only what you can see and do in Ghent, it’s also how cool this city is.
 How much you relax when you sit in a bar with a cold Belgium beer in your hand overlooking the river Leie.
 And how content you feel with life when you take a stroll in one of the small streets and hear people laughing and talking.
 If you want to see Ghent: Yes, you can do it in a day, but if you want to experience Ghent, then you have to spend at least a few days in the city.

-Ghent is the largest city in the East Flanders region in Belgium after Antwerp, and it is located in the northwestern part of the country.
+Ghent is the largest city in the East Flanders province in Belgium, and it is located in the northwestern part of the country.
 Approximately 250.000 people live in Ghent, and the currency is Euro.
 Find exchange rates her: Currency Most credit cards are accepted, but remember – it’s always good to have a little cash in the pocket.

 Getting around in Ghent is really easy as it is well connected by public transportation.
 We lived close to the city, so we walked or jumped on a bike when we had to go into town, but you can also get around by bus or tram.
 Or hire a taxi – or jump on a boat.
 There are a lot of options, but we highly recommend jumping on the iron-horse as it is a really good way to see the city.
 It is also super easy to get around Ghent on a bike.
 If you want to explore the city by bike, check this link out: Ghent on two wheels.